-We have audited Sacramento County Office of Education's (the "County Office") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the County Office's major federal programs for the year ended June 30, 2018.
+We have audited Sacramento County Office of Education's (the "County Office") compliance with the types of compliance requirements described in the August 2019 Edition of the OMB Compliance Supplement that could have a direct and material effect on each of the County Office's major federal programs for the year ended June 30, 2019.
 The County Office's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.